Shelob: Darkness opposed to the light

 The critic Joyce Tally Lionarons writes that Tolkien constructs the Elves and the spiders such as Shelob as polar opposites, the Elves good and bright, the spiders evil and dark.
 Milbank writes more specifically that the ancient Shelob's adversary is another ancient female character, the elf-queen Galadriel.
 Galadriel both chooses not to be "She-who-must-be-obeyed" by rejecting Frodo's offer of the One Ring, and gives Frodo her light (the Phial of Galadriel) which enables the hobbits to defeat Shelob.

-Patrick Grant, a scholar of Renaissance literature, saw Shelob and Galadriel's character pairing as fitting the opposition of Jungian archetypes.
+Patrick Grant, a scholar of Renaissance literature, saw Shelob and Galadriel's character pairing, one of several such relationships between characters in the novel, as fitting the opposition of Jungian archetypes.
 Frodo's anima is the Elf-queen Galadriel, who is opposed by the evil giant female spider Shelob.
 Frodo's Shadow is the male Hobbit Gollum.
 All of these, along with oppositions between other characters in the story, create an image of the self.

-Perversion of body, unlike Saruman's perversion of mind
+Insatiable evil

-Chance further compares Shelob with the wizard Saruman, noting that both are "monsters" that live in towers; they have similarly structured books in Lord of the Rings, one ending in a military attack on Saruman's tower, Orthanc; the other, in the hobbits' venturing into Shelob's lair in Cirith Ungol.
-Further, she writes, while Saruman has a "perversion of mind", Shelob has a "perversion of body".
+Jane Chance compares Shelob with the wizard Saruman, stating that both are "monsters" that live in "towers"; they have similarly structured books in Lord of the Rings, one ending in a military attack on Saruman's tower, Orthanc; the other, in the hobbits' venturing into Shelob's lair in Cirith Ungol.
+On the other hand, she writes, while Saruman's evil is in his mind, Shelob's is in her body.